shaunquick/ipacultimateio/docs/README.md

 This has been written in python.

 It has been used successfully with the raspberry pi, with either the Raspberry Pi OS (https://www.raspberrypi.org/software/) or
 Retropie (https://retropie.org.uk/).
-It may be work in other environments but has not been tested.
+It may work in other environments but has not been tested.

-Multiple Boards have been coded to be supported but not fully tested In the command script - you can either add the DeviceUUID so that a commend will execute on a specific board or do not provide the DeviceUUID and it will execute the command on all identified devices. to obtain a list of devices either run
+Multiple Boards have been coded to be supported (but not fully tested) - please refer to the Section Muliboard Setup - any feedback on issues are welcome
-$ python3 ~/ipacultimateio/set-ultimateio-leds.py -l
-or
-$ python3 ~/ipacultimateio/set-ultimateio-leds.py -xl
-depending on whether you are running any boards with X-Input mode

-X-Input - this has been coded but not fully tested - an extra option needs to be added on the command line of -x e.g.
-$ python3 ~/ipacultimateio/set-ultimateio-leds.py -x
-will find any devices configured as X-Input  (both Ultimarc devices and generic X-Input devices.
+It is strongly suggest that you run this utility in single board mode first before looking to configure multiple boards

 The library includes all the python source code, but it is intended to be used via the command line as a utility.

 Donations
 ==========